KV Scheduler plugin

 More in: Interface plugin

-The interface plugin creates various types of interfaces (e.g. DPDK, MEMIF, TAP …) in the VPP, and also configure base fields (IP address, MAC address) or more advanced features like unnumbered interfaces or RX-mode.
+Create various types of interfaces (e.g. DPDK, MEMIF, TAP …) in VPP.
+It can also configure base fields (IP address, MAC address, etc.) as well as more advanced features such as unnumbered interfaces or RX-mode.

 More in: l2-plugin